sshyran/hybrix-jslib/README.md

-# IoC tools
+# hybrix.interface

 ## getting started

-This is the repository containing common tools for Internet of Coins.
+This is the repository containing the interface tool for hybrix.
 Documentation is generated automatically from the code, and can be found in the directory ./out/index.html .
 Open this in your browser to learn how to use the tools and client utilities.